3 min readValuation & Financials

 An Addback Schedule

-This is a document, usually just a simple spreadsheet, that walks through the legitimate adjustments from reported net income to SDE line-by-line.
+This is usually just a simple spreadsheet that walks line-by-line through the legitimate adjustments from reported net income to seller's discretionary earnings: your salary, the personal vehicle, the phone plan, one-time expenses — anything running through the business that a new owner wouldn't replicate.

-This document does two things: it helps buyers underwrite the business accurately, and it protects you from a buyer lowballing based on reported income alone.
+It does two jobs at once.
+It helps buyers underwrite the business accurately, and it protects you from being lowballed on reported income alone.

 Revenue Broken Out by Event Type

-For venues specifically: buyers want to understand the revenue mix.
-How much is weddings, corporate, social events, rehearsal dinners?
+This one is venue-specific: buyers want to understand the mix.
+How much is weddings?
+Corporate?
+Social events and rehearsal dinners?

-A business doing 60% weddings and 40% corporate events is less seasonal and less concentrated than one that's 95% weddings.
-That affects both how buyers value the business and how they finance it.
+A business doing 60% weddings and 40% corporate is less seasonal and less concentrated than one that's 95% weddings — which affects both what buyers will pay and how lenders will finance it.

 If your booking software has this data, export it.
-If not, a few hours of work to reconstruct it is well worth it.
+If not, a few hours reconstructing it is well worth the effort.

 What You Don't Need to Be Perfect

 You don't need audited financials.
-Most buyers at the small business level don't expect them.
+Most buyers at this size don't expect them.

 What you need is documentation you can stand behind.
-Clean records signal a well-run operation.
+Clean records signal a well-run operation — and they're most of what determines whether due diligence feels like a formality or an interrogation.
 More importantly, they give buyers the confidence to close.